-Horseradish also know as chren, hren, kren and Meerrettich is a root vegetable that belongs to the Brassicaceae family, which also includes mustard, wasabi, broccoli, cabbage, and radish.
-It is a perennial plant that is cultivated and used worldwide as a spice and as a condiment.
-Horseradish is known for its pungent odor and spicy flavor, which makes it a popular ingredient in many dishes.
+Horseradish, also known as chren, hren, kren, and Meerrettich, is a root vegetable in the Brassicaceae family.
+This family includes mustard, wasabi, broccoli, cabbage, and radish.
+It’s a perennial plant, cultivated and used worldwide as a spice and condiment.
+Horseradish is famous for its pungent odor and spicy flavor, making it a popular ingredient in many dishes.

 Chren is a good source of nutrients, including vitamin C, folate, calcium, magnesium, and potassium.
 It also contains compounds that may provide a variety of health benefits, such as fighting cancer, infections, and respiratory issues.
 Horseradish is also low in calories, with just two calories per teaspoon.